 Finally, yes that really is a mini-version of the Bayon (Angkor Wat) that you see when you head into the valley.
 Behind the walls are three bizarre concrete treehouses owned by a very wealthy European.
 There’s a photo of it below . . .

 If you’ve got about 15 minutes to spare, take a look at this ‘scooter-cam’ tour of Klong Son village and the valley to see some of the normal island life in this area which has largely been bypassed by tourism.

 These resorts and bungalows are all located in the Klong Son area and call be booked on booking.com.
 The price shown is a typical high season nightly rate.
 It may well vary and expect it to be higher at holiday weekends and during peak season.
 Here are some good choices to get you started on your search for accommodation.

 Aiyapura Resort – The largest 4* resort in the area, occupying a prime location with panoramic views across the bay – 5,000 Baht

 Little Sunshine Resort – Lovely beachfront boutique resort with a great reputation for quality service – 3,300 Baht

 Feel@Chill Resort – Value for money budget resort with pool, AC bungalows and artistic decor – 1,500 Baht

-Peninsula Beach Resort – Upmarket beachfront rooms with beachfront rooms and use of adjacent Siam Royal View facilities – 5,300 Baht
+Peninsula Beach Resort – Upmarket beachfront rooms and use of adjacent Siam Royal View facilities – 5,500 Baht